Ajay-Priyadarshi/Hotstar-clone/README.md

-# Hotstar-clone
+# hotstar
-Hotstart clone using html css js and bootstrap.
+Images-and videos
+Star to repo is appreciated.
+This repo only contain images and videos.